kailash-manasarovar/statement/docs/timeline/2023/october.md

     - (Check git commits for exact timelines).
     - The name was Juan David Lopez Moreno, and he was listed at this building, or the building opposite, as a telecommunications expert and he looked a lot like the man I just mentioned.

-## My car is damaged on the Montgo

-- I go walking on the Montgo, the mountain that overlooks the town, on Saturday 14th October.
-- Usually I go to the top, but something told me to come back early which I did.
-I'm unusually concerned about my car.
-- As I'm coming back, I bump into a good-looking man who has three large hunting dogs with him.
-I'm about 5 minutes away from my car at that point.
-- As I get into my car, I notice the people at the gun club looking at me in a strange way.
-- I do my shopping and go home.
-- The following Saturday I go to use my car again and I notice a scratch all along its left side, clearly done purposefully.
-- The only time that could have happened was the Saturday before.
-- I'm furious.

 ## The gypsy glares menacingly at me

 - I'm walking along the Las Rotas beaches one Saturday afternoon.